itaicohengroup/DDE_python/README.txt

    differentiation of the displacement field.

    To optimize the warp parameters, this code implements a variation of the Levenberg-Marquadt algorithm (LMA).
-This LMA variation was developed by Brian D. Leahy and collaborators [3].
+This LMA variation was implemented in python by Brian D. Leahy and collaborators [3].

    References:
    [1] Boyle, J.J., Kume, M., Wyczalkowski, M.A., Taber, L.A., Pless, R.B.,